-1) TCT models: Figure 7 shows the training data and model curves generated by MIMP.
-Each Hadoop VM has two cores that are shared with a Micro Web App VM.
-We run a set of Hadoop jobs across our cluster using a randomly generated web workload ranging from 20 to 180% CPU utilization for each shared node.
+Figure 6 shows the training data and model curves generated by MIMP (green curve is obtained from our model).
+Each Hadoop VM has one core that is shared with a Micro Web App VM.
+We run a set of Hadoop jobs across our cluster using a randomly generated web workload ranging from 10 to 100% CPU utilization for each shared node.
 The x-axis represents the CPU utilization of the web VM before each task is started; we normalize the measured task completion time by the average TCT when running the same type of task on a node with no web workload.